XZairX/Raindrops/README.md

     - 30 returns `Pling` and `Plang`
     - These results merge together to return `PlingPlang`
 3. 34 has the factors 1, 2, 17, and 34
-    - These values are not factors of either 3, 5, or 7
+    - These values are not a factor of either 3, 5, or 7
     - 34 returns itself as `34`

 ## Testing